Yash-Kavaiya/Micrsoft-AI-Tour-BLR/keynote.md

 - MakeMyTrip: "Travel smarter with AI agents"
 - Agricultural Impact: "20% increase in crop production"

-This comprehensive overview demonstrates Microsoft's integrated approach to AI implementation across personal, business, and enterprise domains, with a focus on practical applications and measurable outcomes.
+This comprehensive overview demonstrates Microsoft's integrated approach to AI implementation across personal, business, and enterprise domains, with a focus on practical applications and measurable outcomes